wilbertC21/wc53-IT265-002/docs/studio-brainstorm.md

 *What types of games will your studio focus on?*
 *Consider your course's emphasis on depth, mechanics, and balance in card and board games.*

-- Fast-paced card games with reflex-driven mechanics -Party games emphasizing social interaction and competition -Accessible strategy games with simple rules and deep gameplay
+- Fast paced card games with reflex driven mechanics -Party games emphasizing social interaction and competition -Accessible strategy games with simple rules and deep gameplay
--Themes: Abstract/minimalist, lighthearted fun, competitive chaos, universal appeal
+-Themes: minimalist, lighthearted fun, competitive chaos, universal appeal

 ---

 ## Unique Selling Point (USP)
 *What will make your games stand out from others, particularly in the indie/board game space?*

-> Catalyst Studios specializes in high-energy, reflex-driven games that create explosive moments of fun.
-Unlike traditional strategy games that reward slow planning, our games demand split-second decisions and quick reactions—making every round unpredictable and engaging.
-We blend the accessibility of classic card games like UNO with the competitive intensity of speed-based games like Spit, creating experiences that anyone can learn in minutes but will want to play for hours.
+> Catalyst Studios specializes in high energy, reflex driven games that create explosive moments of fun.
+Unlike traditional strategy games that reward slow planning, our games demand split second decisions and quick reactions making every round unpredictable and engaging.
+We blend the accessibility of classic card games like UNO with the competitive intensity of speed based games like Spit, creating experiences that anyone can learn in minutes but will want to play for hours.
 Our games pull people away from screens and back to the table, where real connections happen.

 ---